Cho Yoon-sun: Controversies

 On 27 July 2017, Cho was convicted of perjury for lying about the blacklist to the National Assembly.
 The Seoul Central District Court suspended her prison term and released her from jail the same day.

 On 23 January 2018, Cho was convicted of her role in drawing up plans to blacklist over 10,000 South Korean artists critical of President Park.
 She was arrested in the courtroom and was sentenced to two more years of prison in addition to the six months she served on the minor perjury charge from January to July 2017.

 In August 2018, in a separate corruption case involving funds from the National Intelligence Service, prosecutors asked the court to sentence Cho to serve six years in prison and to pay a fine of 100 million won ($90,000).

-Writer
+Writing career

-Cho writes about culture in South Korea.
+Cho has written about culture in South Korea.
 She has published two books, and regularly writes for magazine publication.
 Among her works are the books Meeting Opera at an Arts Gallery, which was chosen by the Ministry of Culture as the Cultural Book of the Year for 2008, and Culture is the Answer (2011).